 Of course, the average person’s home is a literal buffet for rodents, so homeowners must take extra care in storing their food carefully, and eradicating an infestation as quickly as possible when one presents itself.
 Rodents carry diseases, leaving harmful-to-human bacteria through their urine and droppings.

 Where are the mice and rats coming from?

-Rodent infestations in your home or outbuildings is a common occurrence.
-There are numerous factors that could be attracting mice and rats to your property, such as ineffectively sealed trash, recycling, or compost bins; accessible bird seed, pet food, or other animal feed; and easy access to warm, safe shelter.
+Rodent infestations in your home or outbuildings are a common occurrence.
+Numerous factors could attract mice and rats to your property, such as ineffectively sealed trash, recycling, or compost bins; accessible bird seed, pet food, or other animal feed, and easy access to warm, safe shelter.
 The popularity of urban farming can also increase your risk for mice and rats.
-Keeping chickens for instance, is very attractive for rats.
-Feed, droppings, eggs, and even small chicks are at risk attracting them to your yard.
+Keeping chickens, for instance, is very attractive for rats.
+Feed, droppings, eggs, and even small chicks are at risk, attracting them to your yard.

 Rodents are resilient creatures, and our homes are the perfect venue for them to lead a thriving existence, so do all you can to cut off their access.
 We recommend reviewing your home for holes, cracks, and other vulnerable areas (such as where utilities enter the home).
 Mice need only an entry point about the size of a dime to gain access to a space.
 Look regularly, and look carefully!

 Are mice & rats Harmful?

 Yes.
 Mice and rats can cause severe asthma, food poisoning, and many diseases in people and pets.

 Yes, mice and rats can transmit disease.
 Although mice and rats can transmit diseases by biting us, they rarely do.